 Purpose: The Chudleigh History Group's purpose may be summed up as "Preserving Our Parish History".
 We take a very active interest in any matters relating to the history, preservation or investigation of the fabric of the community.

 Meetings: The History Group meets once a month (apart from January and normally on the first Friday) in the Woodway Room within the Town Hall complex.
 (Chudleigh Town Hall is situated on Market Way, opposite the Coop and town car park.)
 Starting at 7:30pm, each meeting consists of an illustrated talk or presentation given by a member or guest speaker on some aspect of the history of Chudleigh, the local area or other part of Devon and occationally beyond.
-The group's AGM is held at 7pm just before the normal February presentation.
+The group's AGM is held at 7pm just before the normal March presentation.
 The December meeting is a social occation rather than a formal presentation.
 Meetings generally last for 45 minutes to one hour and are followed by complimentary refreshments.
 There is any entry charge (£1 for members and £3 for visitors) to cover room hire and speakers' expenses.
-For this year, membership subscriptions are £6 per person.
+Annual membership subscriptions (due in January) are £6 per person.
 This current year's calendar of events and be found on the Events page.
 Other daytime events are also organised in the summer months and the detail of these may also be found on the events page.

 Membership: The Chudleigh History Group (CHG) was formed in 2002 and now has over 120 members.
 If you would like to join our thriving group then please get in touch via our Contact page or come along to one of our monthly meetings – dates and subjects on the Events page.